oracle/oci-flexvolume-driver/README.md

 ## OCI Policies

-When providing OCI auth credentials, you must ensure the user (or group) associated with the credentials has the following permissions:
+You must ensure the user (or group) associated with the OCI credentials provided has the following level of access.
+See [policies][8] for more information.

 ```
 "Allow group id GROUP to read vnic-attachments in compartment id COMPARTMENT",